sina-mansour/neural-identity/README.md

 ### VCM

 A python implementation of variance component model (VCM) used in our paper to draw inference about behavior prediction performance can be found in `./codes/vcm.py`.
-This [ipython notebook](https://nbviewer.jupyter.org/github/sina-mansour/neural-identity/blob/master/notebooks/VCM.ipynb) provides a sample example on how VCM could be used.
+We have also provided an example [ipython notebook](https://github.com/sina-mansour/neural-identity/blob/master/notebooks/VCM.ipynb) on how VCM is used.
+You may open this notebook using its [binder image](https://hub.gke.mybinder.org/user/sina-mansour-neural-identity-czo0ek04/notebooks/notebooks/VCM.ipynb) for a hands-on example.

 This method was originally proposed and implemented as a MATLAB package in the following article: